JoostKraan/Adventure-Game/README.md

 TO DO LIST!!!

-Add health,
+Add health.

-Add quests,
+Add quests.

-Make console color match the class you are playing,
+Make console color match the class you are playing.

-save the username of the user,
+save the username of the user.

-create npc's that say stuff,
+create npc's that say stuff.

-maybe have some ascii art in some way,
+maybe have some ascii art in some way.

-use sounds to make the game more engaging,
+use sounds to make the game more engaging.